ymg1114/pytorch-distributed-reinforcement-learning/README.md

 SAC

-SAC-Continuous (TODO)
+SAC-Continuous

 ## Caution!
 Discrete Learning environment is configured to `CartPole-v1`.

-Continuous Learning environment is configured to `Pendulum-v1`.
+Continuous Learning environment is configured to `MountainCarContinuous-v0`.

 ## How to run
 `python main.py manager_sub_process`